BlasBenito/spatialRF/README.md

     ##
     ## Model performance
-    ##   - R squared (oob):                  0.568
+    ##   - R squared (oob):                  0.5680336
-    ##   - R squared (cor(obs, pred)^2):     0.954
+    ##   - R squared (cor(obs, pred)^2):     0.9541156
-    ##   - Pseudo R squared (cor(obs, pred)):0.977
+    ##   - Pseudo R squared (cor(obs, pred)):0.9767884
+    ##   - RMSE (oob):                       2214.932
-    ##   - RMSE:                             961.388
+    ##   - RMSE:                             961.3883
-    ##   - Normalized RMSE:                  0.278
+    ##   - Normalized RMSE:                  0.277537

--   `R squared (oob)` is the R squared of the model when predicting the out-of-bag data (fraction of data not used to train individual trees).
-From all the values available in the `performance` slot, probably this is the most honest one, as it is the closer trying to get an R-squared estimate on independent data.
-However, out-of-bag data is not independent data, and therefore will still be inflated if the data is highly aggregated in space.
+-   `R squared (oob)` and `RMSE (oob)` are the R squared of the model and its root mean squared error when predicting the out-of-bag data (fraction of data not used to train individual trees).
+From all the values available in the `performance` slot, probably these the most honest ones, as it is the closer trying to get a performance estimate on independent data.
+However, out-of-bag data is not fully independent, and therefore will still be inflated, especially if the data is highly aggregated in space.
 -   `R squared` and `pseudo R squared` are computed from the observations and the predictions, and indicate to what extent model outcomes represent the input data.
 These values will usually be high